 "Wealth and fame?
-He's ignored.Considered to be Marvel's greatest superhero, Spider-Man is a comic book character, created by Stan Lee and Steve Ditko.
+He's ignored.Considered to be Marvel's greatest superhero (At the very least the "Face" of it), Spider-Man is a comic book character, created by Stan Lee and Steve Ditko.
 He first appeared "Amazing Fantasy" #15 (August, 1962).
 The issue contained his origin story.
 Geeky Ordinary High-School Student Peter Parker attends a scientific demonstration and is bitten by a spider made radioactive by the experimental device, passing on the proportionate strength, speed, agility, and senses of a spider.
 At first he uses his power for self gain.
 After his Uncle Ben is shot by a mugger that Peter could have stopped, he learns that with great power must also come great responsibility, and becomes the amazing Spider-Man!At its debut, this Marvel Comics tale was a landmark in comic book characterization.
 He actually seemed like a real person, with day-to-day worries.
 Peter Parker was unpopular in his high school (though not without his supporting cast of friends).
 He and his aunt were poor, due to the death of their breadwinner.
 To get by, he had to sell pictures of his super-hero self to a man who only used them as a way to smear and tear down Spider-Man's reputation, in a nice inversion of the Clark Kent/Superman situation.He couldn't seem to catch a break.Of course, he persevered, and with his powers, his native intelligence, and his nifty web-shooters, he went on to battle a bevy of strange supervillains.
 One of the best parts of Spider-Man's clashes with villainy was his nonstop fight patter.
 Even in the most dire of straits, Spidey could be counted on to deflate the mad scientist's ego with a cutting remark, which made him everything from a Deadpan Snarker to a master of Lampshade Hanging.
-Spider-Man was in many ways Jack-of-All-Stats of the Marvel Universe.
+Spider-Man was in many ways Jack of All Stats of the Marvel Universe.
 While he wasn't the fastest, strongest, smartest or most skilled hero there was, Spidey possessed enough of all these qualities to be able to handle a wide variety of situations and villains.Another storytelling element introduced and popularized for the comic book medium by the able Spider-Man authors is the sub-plot, a Story Arc related to his personal life woven into the arc of his troubles with a particular villain.
-Some ongoing sub-plots were the troubles of Spidey's love life — at various times, Betty Brant, Mary Jane Watson, and Gwen Stacy were all in the running; the identity of the Green Goblin and the troubles it brought to Peter's friend Harry Osborn; and Spider-Man being distrusted by the Super Hero community at large, leading to many Let's You and Him Fight sequences.
+Some ongoing sub-plots were the troubles of Spidey's love life — at various times, Betty Brant, Gwen Stacy, and especially Mary Jane Watson, were all in the running; the identity of the Green Goblin and the troubles it brought to Peter's friend Harry Osborn; and Spider-Man being distrusted by the Super Hero community at large, leading to many Let's You and Him Fight sequences.
 As time went on, subplots were also used to develop the supporting cast members by giving them A Day in the Limelight.Tropes regarding the series as a whole can be found on the franchise page.The big draw of Spider-Man is that he has problems — problems as a hero, problems as a man — and, despite weakness, despite adversity, overcomes them, because he knows he has to.
 Among Superheroes, he's the regular guy trying to get by in a world of those who can crush planets between thumb and forefinger.
 In his best moments, Spider-Man is heroic enough that you want to be him, yet human enough that you think you could be him.

 Action is his reward.